isacdragos/toy-language-interpeter/README.md

-# MAPTest2
+# Toy Language Interpreter

-MAPTest2 is a Java/Maven project that implements a small toy-language interpreter.
-It was built for MAP coursework and includes both a console menu and a JavaFX GUI for selecting and stepping through sample programs.
+This is a Java/Maven project that implements a small toy-language interpreter.
+It includes both a console menu and a JavaFX GUI for selecting and stepping through sample programs.

 The interpreter supports typed variables, arithmetic and logical expressions, conditionals, loops, file reads, heap allocation, heap reads/writes, forked program states, and barrier synchronization.